dragonbtm/core/styleguide.md

 # Style Guide

-This document defines the code style rules for all luxalpa projects, i.e. all projects under https://github.com/luxalpa, not just this repo core.
+This document defines the code style rules for all - projects, i.e. all projects under https://github.com/-, not just this repo core.

 ## General principle